cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Robot (n.):** a mythical object that programmers are always hearing about but never get to see or touch~Jalerre

+**Robot (n.):** Something that FRC teams may or may not build.
+See RC car.~Christopher149

 **Robot Manual (n.):** 1.
 A book we all say we've read, but few actually have.
 2. A glass house which some people claim is too opaque, and so throw stones in an attempt to bend.~pmangels17

-**Robot Troubleshooting (n.):** A time when everyone blames the programmers for the robot not working but in reality it's electrical's/build's fault.~orangelight
+**Robot Troubleshooting(n.):** A time when everyone blames the programmers for the robot not working but in reality it's electrical's/build's fault.~orangelight

 **ROBOT! (n.):** Exclamation designed to annoy others into safe practices.
 Highly ineffective.~James1902

+**Rollerskate (n):** A competition robot that consists of a drivetrain and at most 1 mechanism that works 15% of the time.
+Mostly done by rookie teams.
+Also see Defense~Mrcope9

 **Rookie (n.):** A person or team who doesn't know what they're getting into in FRC because it's their first time.~EricH

 # S

 **Safety Captain (n.) :**- The role given to a non-drive team member in the pit.
 Usually given to someone thrown under the bus, but gets to wear a badge of honor.
 Generally has no authority or knowledge of safety.
 See Safety.~Michael Hill

 **Safety Glasses (n):** The catch-all piece of safety equipment.~CaptainKirby